realtimshady1/Koalafinder/README.md

 ### Config

-A config file is needed to run the YOLO model and the parameters can be modified to suit each differen application
+A config file is needed to run the YOLO model and the parameters can be modified to suit each different application

 The following is a recommendation on how best to tune the YOLO model configuration